FarajaOmbeni/expense-tracker/README.md

 php spark simpletine:setup
 ```

-### Step 9: Create a database called expenses_tracker and agree to everything
+### Step 9: Create a database called expense_tracker and agree to everything

 ### Step 8: Seed the database
 ```bash